makrai/notes/kratzer88-stage-level-individual-level-pred.md

 fDcts we encountered above.
 An- approach that treats all Indefinite

-noun phrases un\formly as existential quantlfie�s and �11 donkey
+noun phrases un\formly as existential quantlfieas and a11 donkey

 pronouns untformty as E-type pronouns Is unlikely to achieve this.